prettier/eslint-config-prettier/README.md

 console.log();
 ```

-`test-lint/foobar.js` must fail when used with eslint-plugin-foobar and eslint-plugin-prettier at the same time – until `"prettier/foobar"` is added to the "extends" property of an ESLint config.
+`test-lint/foobar.js` must fail when used with eslint-plugin-foobar and eslint-plugin-prettier at the same time – until eslint-config-prettier is added to the ESLint config.
 The file should be formatted according to Prettier, and that formatting should disagree with the plugin.

 Finally, you need to mention the plugin in several places:

 - Add eslint-plugin-foobar to the "devDependencies" field in `package.json`.
-- Make sure that at least one rule from eslint-plugin-foobar gets used in `.eslintrc.base.js`.
+- Make sure that at least one rule from eslint-plugin-foobar gets used in `.eslintrc.base.js` and `eslint.base.config.js`.
-- Add it to the lists of supported plugins and in this `README.md`.
+- Add it to the lists of supported plugins in this `README.md`.

 When you’re done, run `npm test` to verify that you got it all right.
 It runs several other npm scripts:

+- `"test:prettier"` checks that Prettier has been run on all files.
-- `"test:lint"` makes sure that the files in `test-lint/` pass ESLint when the exclusions from eslint-config-prettier are used.
-It also lints the code of eslint-config-prettier itself, and checks that Prettier has been run on all files.
+- `"test:eslint"` makes sure that the files in `test-lint/` pass ESLint when the exclusions from eslint-config-prettier are used.
+It also lints the code of eslint-config-prettier itself.
 - `"test:lint-verify-fail"` is run by a test in `test/lint-verify-fail.test.js`.
 - `"test:lint-rules"` is run by a test in `test/rules.test.js`.
 - `"test:jest"` runs unit tests that check a number of things: